In the rainy library, anyone can find a book about herself.

 Unwhite petals swirled out, larger than the sky.

-And inside the rose?
+And in the rose?
 At its center?

-A gigantic golden eye tracking from side to side.
+An eye, tracking from side to side.

 The mannequin shifted and gasped.